Pudassassin/GearUpCards/GearUpCards/Packaging/README.md

 - if there's bullet drag, it is decreased by 25%.

-- if the bullet's lifetime is limited or cut short, it is extended by +50%.
+- bullet's lifetime is extended by 50%.

 #### \[Replication Glyph]
 **Numbers of spell projectiles!**